FIXTradingCommunity/fix-simple-binary-encoding/v1-0-STANDARD/doc/02FieldEncoding.md

 it represents a time or price.
 Simple Binary Encoding represents all of the semantic data types that FIX protocol has defined across all encodings.
 In message specifications, FIX data type is declared with attribute semanticType.
-See the section [*FIX data type summary*](#fix-data-type-summary) below for a listing of those FIX types.
+See the section [*FIX data type summary*](#fix-data-type-summary) for details.

 ### Encoding

 Encoding tells how a field of a specific data type is encoded on the wire.
-An encoding maps a FIX data type to either a simple, primitive data type, such as a 32 bit signed integer, or to a composite type.
+An encoding maps a FIX data type to either a simple, primitive data type, such as a 32-bit signed integer, or to a composite type.
 A composite type is composed of two or more simple primitive types.
 For example, the FIX data type Price is encoded as a decimal, a composite type containing a mantissa and an exponent.
 Note that many fields may